drew-gnaw/Notes/PHIL321/Decisions under Ignorance.md

 **Runoff elections**

 Similar to preferential voting.
 If we have a majority then they win by default.
 Otherwise, we will hold a second round of elections, separated by some time (around a month).
 In this election, we elect among the leading two candidates.
+The time difference allows for things to change according to shifting views!